 People who are vulnerable to or predisposed to certain diseases should opt for health insurance with restoration benefits as it will allow them to get treatment without worrying about their cover getting exhausted.

-Older individuals should also opt for a health plan with restoration benefits, as the likelihood of older people developing health conditions is much higher than the youth.
+Older individuals should also opt for health insurance with restoration benefits, as the likelihood of older people developing health conditions is much higher than the youth.

-Anyone who feels their insurance cover may get exhausted and that they may need more coverage in the future should opt for a health policy with restoration benefit.
+Anyone who feels their insurance cover may get exhausted and that they may need more coverage in the future should opt for health insurance with restoration benefits.

-The restoration benefit is available in the form of an add-on to your health insurance plan.
+The restoration benefit in health insurance is available in the form of an add-on to your health insurance plan.
 You can buy it at an additional cost or health insurance premium at the time of buying a new insurance policy or renewing a pre-existing plan.
 It is considered a valuable add-on for individual and family floater plans; if one member of the family exhausts the base cover, other family members can still benefit from the cover.
-In order to get the maximum possible coverage at minimum cost, ensure that you opt for the restoration benefit as part of the policy.
+In order to get the maximum possible coverage at minimum cost, ensure that you opt for the restore benefit in health insurance as part of the policy.

-The restoration benefit is an ‘add-on cover’ that the policyholder must purchase on top of their base insurance policy.
-So yes, if you choose to include restoration benefits under your health insurance, you will have to pay a higher premium for it.
+The restoration benefit in health insurance is an ‘add-on cover’ that the policyholder must purchase on top of their base insurance policy.
+So yes, if you choose to include restoration benefits with your health insurance, you will have to pay a higher premium for it.
 However, the cost of the restoration benefit add-on will only be a small part of your insurance premiums.

 Here are the main benefits of buying a health insurance plan with a restoration benefit: